Artists

 If you have enough funds to pay for your promotion you can deduct the cost form your balance.
 Otherwise a PayPal dialogue will open to let you pay.

 Please note that Boosting a track is no guarantee that it will be at the top of the list, just that it will be placed higher than tracks not being promoted.
 Also, subscribers may use the filter option which will further influence the ranking of the tracks on view.
+Tracks that have been promoted may also appear on the public-facing front end page of our website.

 From the Artists page, click on Reports to see a range of reports that let you keep tracks of earnings.